haralwit/pu-afkforum/README.md

  - Liv Elise Herstad

 ## Contribute
-If you want to contribute you can forke and make merge-requests.
+If you want to contribute you can fork and make merge-requests.

 ## Credits
 We are grateful to Corey Schafer and his YouTube-channel for helping us out with several challenges during the project.